Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureAD2.md

 <a href="assets/images/KB4-c09_2.png" rel="lightbox" title="Configuring Groups"><img class="thumbnail" src="assets/images/KB4-c09_2.png"/></a>

-* **Contrast User Group:**: This group allows users to be added to an organization and log in to the standard user interface.
+* **Contrast User Group:** This group allows users to be added to an organization and log in to the standard user interface.
 Most users should be part of this group.

 * **Contrast SuperAdmin Group:** This group allows users to log in to the Super Administrator interface.
 This interface should only be accessible to Application and System Administrators.

-> **Note:** A user can't belong to both the User and Admin groups. **If you add them to both groups in your AD instance, Contrast won't be able to find them during configuration.**
+> **Note:** A user shouldn't belong to both the User and Admin groups. **If you add a user to both groups in your AD instance, Contrast will automatically add them to the SuperAdmin group during configuration.**

 Use the **Query for Groups** button to enable a live search of existing groups as you begin to type within the input fields.